Special Studies Program: EXPLORE A WORLD OF OPPORTUNITY

 About SSP

-Agnes Irwin girls travel to Cuba to immerse themselves in language and culture.
-Road-trip through the South to study the Civil Rights Movement.
+Agnes Irwin girls travel to Spain to immerse themselves in language and culture.
+Hike glaciers and scuba dive in the frigid waters of the Icelandic countryside.
 Build homes for Habitat for Humanity.
-Conduct archeological digs on campus.
-Design wearable electronics.
+Conduct experiments to learn about how food is made and composted.
+Design unique and trend-setting garments.
 And pitch new product ideas, Shark Tank-style, to professors from the Villanova School of Business.

 Local SSP